auraphp/Aura.Sql/README.md

     // into a prepared statement for you
     $result = $sql->fetchOne($text, $data);

-Aura Sql recognizes array values and quotes them as comma-separated lists:
+Aura SQL recognizes array values and quotes them as comma-separated lists:

     <?php
     // the text of the query